 truth.1When consulting the literature we should not assume that different phenomena are equivalent merely because authors use the same words to identify them.2

-It refers to a comprehensive explanation of some aspect of nature that is supported by a vast body of evidence.
-Many scientific theories are so well established that no new evidence is likely to alter them substantially.
+many scientific theories are so well established that no new evidence is likely to alter them substantially.
 For example, no new evidence will demonstrate that the Earth does not orbit around the sun (heliocentric theory), or that living things are not made of cells (cell theory), that matter is not composed of atoms, or that the surface of the Earth is not divided into solid plates that have moved over geological timescales (the theory of plate

-The term ‘conspiracy’ refers to two or more criminals working in cahoots, such as gangs and other organized crime networks.
+A proper definition of “conspiracy” refers to two or more criminals working in cahoots, such as gangs and other organized crime networks.
 The Lectric Law Library explains:

 18 U.S.C.
 371 makes it a separate Federal crime or offense for anyone to conspire or agree with someone else to do something which, if actually carried out, would amount to another Federal crime or offense.
 So, under this law, a ‘conspiracy’ is an agreement or a kind of ‘partnership’ in criminal purposes in which each member becomes the agent or partner of every other member.

 In order to establish a conspiracy offense it is not necessary for the Government to prove that all of the people named in the indictment were members of the scheme; or that those who were members had entered into any formal type of agreement; or that the members had planned together all of the details of the scheme or the ‘overt acts’ that the indictment charges would be carried out in an effort to commit the intended crime.

 Also, because the essence of a conspiracy offense is the making of the agreement itself (followed by the commission of any overt act), it is not necessary for the Government to prove that the conspirators actually succeeded in accomplishing their unlawful